-Once you have decided that it's a sailing yacht you're after (see Choosing a boat: which boat is right for me?), then it's time to figure out which one is right for you.
+Once you have decided that it's a sailing yacht you're after, then it's time to figure out which one is right for you.

 Buying your first yacht has the potential to be daunting, especially given the wide choice of sizes, ages and styles of craft available.
 However, a cool-headed and analytical approach will enable you to narrow the choices down to a sensible short list, and you should be able to choose your first yacht in no time at all.

 Key questions to help you choose your first boat

 - Who will you be sailing with?

 - What kind of sailing do you plan to do?

 - Where will you keep your boat?

 What kind of sailing will you be doing?

 The first step is to develop a clear idea of the kind of sailing you intend to use the boat for.
 Do you, for instance, picture stress-free pottering on relaxing weekends, or getting your teeth into the challenge of long passages, or adrenaline-fueled round the cans racing?

 Who do you expect to be sailing with most often?
 This is also an important factor – if you have a group of friends who are already competent sailors that may point in a different direction to those who plan to sail with inexperienced members of their own family.
 Once you have answers to these questions you can make an informed assessment of the key attributes you actually need from a boat and the areas in which you would be happy to compromise.